sgriff22/sgriff22/README.md

   </a>
 </h1>

-Hi there!
-I'm Stacy Griffy, a recent graduate of the Nashville Software School.
+I'm a recent graduate of the Nashville Software School.
 With a strong foundation in full-stack development, I'm excited to dive into the tech world and apply my skills to real-world challenges.
 My journey has equipped me with a diverse set of skills, and I’m eager to contribute to innovative projects and collaborate with talented teams.

 ## Languages & Tools